lucaKnobloch/FakeNewsOfTheDay/front-end/README.md

 ```
 npm run build
 ```

 The build process creates a dist folder which will be used to deploy within the docker container.
+The dist folder should be deleted before a new build is triggered.

+The docker container which is build uses as the base a combination of node in which all the depencies and the dist folder is build.
+After successfully building this folder an nginx images is used to set up the production mode for the front-end.